2007 BDO World Darts Championship: Prize money

 There was also a shared 9 Dart Checkout prize of £52,000, along with a High Checkout prize of £2,000 per event.

 Television coverage

-The tournament was covered by the BBC in the UK and SBS 6 in the Netherlands.
+The tournament was covered by the BBC in the UK and SBS6 in the Netherlands.
 Eurosport also broadcast the event on a pan-European basis, but the contract excluded them from showing the tournament to UK viewers.

 The viewing figures for the final in the UK were 3.3 million (0.32 million down on 2006).
 The Dutch audience for the final was 1,201,000.